joelvaneenwyk/dotfiles/docs/platform.md

-# OS Differences
+# Windows Platform Differences

-Good summary of differences: <https://stackoverflow.com/a/10712976>
+> See <https://stackoverflow.com/a/10712976> for a good summary of differences.

-Cygwin is a library that endeavours to make UNIX programs able to compile and run on Windows systems with minimal or no modifications, and a comprehensive set of packaged UNIX tools and applications compiled with this library.
-It is almost a complete wrapper around Windows.
-It includes an X server and an awful lot of the programs that you can expect to find in a Linux distribution.
-It is great for people who want to learn or use the UNIX command line in Windows.
+**Cygwin** is a library and environment that enables UNIX programs to compile and run on Windows systems with minimal or no modifications.
+It provides a comprehensive set of UNIX tools and applications, including an X server, and is almost a complete wrapper around Windows.
+Cygwin is great for people who want to use or learn the UNIX command line in Windows, or need a full POSIX-like environment.

-MSYS is mostly a port of the UNIX tools necessary to build GNU style packages (with a configure etc) on Windows systems with the MinGW compiler.
-It uses a variant of the Cygwin library modified to sacrifice some compatibility for efficiency, and is more Windows-friendly.
+**MSYS** is a lightweight environment mainly intended to provide the UNIX tools necessary to build GNU-style packages (with `configure`, `make`, etc.) on Windows, typically with the MinGW compiler.
+It uses a variant of the Cygwin library, modified for efficiency and better Windows integration, but sacrifices some compatibility.
+MSYS is more Windows-friendly and is often used as a build environment rather than a full UNIX shell.

-GnuWin32 is simply a port of some of the GNU tools to Windows.
-Like MSYS, it uses `msvcrt.dll`, as well as an additional library to provide some UNIX compatibility functions.
-Its main purpose appears to be to allow Windows programs and batch files to use some of the GNU programs and libraries directly.
+**GnuWin32** is a collection of individual GNU tools ported to Windows.
+Like MSYS, it uses `msvcrt.dll` and an additional library for UNIX compatibility functions.
+Its main purpose is to allow Windows programs and batch files to use some GNU programs and libraries directly.
+GnuWin32 is best for users who just need a few UNIX utilities in their Windows environment, not a full shell or POSIX environment.

-For the most part, they all provide UNIX programs on Windows, but there are many subtle differences, including:
+For the most part, all three provide UNIX programs on Windows, but there are many subtle differences, including:

 ## Intent

-- Cygwin is for people who want to use UNIX on their Windows OS.
+- **Cygwin**: For people who want to use UNIX on their Windows OS, or need a full POSIX-like environment.
-- MSYS is for people who want to build Windows programs using the GNU/UNIX build tools.
-GnuWin32 is a port of individual GNU programs and libraries to Windows.
+- **MSYS**: For people who want to build Windows programs using GNU/UNIX build tools (with MinGW).
+Not intended as a full UNIX shell.
+- **GnuWin32**: For people who want a few GNU programs and libraries on Windows, not a full environment.

 ## Line Endings

-Cygwin lets you use CR/LF or LF.
-MSYS expects LF line endings.
-GnuWin32 programs expect CR/LF line endings.
+- **Cygwin**: Supports both CR/LF and LF line endings.
+- **MSYS**: Expects LF line endings.
+- **GnuWin32**: Expects CR/LF line endings.

 ## Supplied Programs

-In particular, Cygwin has a lot more packages, and GnuWin32 doesn't provide any shells.
+- **Cygwin**: Offers a large number of packages, including shells and development tools.
+- **MSYS**: Provides a minimal set of tools needed for building software.
+- **GnuWin32**: Does not provide any shells; just individual utilities.

+## Notes on Git

-As for git, it is available with Cygwin - this version can be used in a Windows directory (accessible under `/cygdrive`).
-Also, as mentioned, there is `msysgit`.
+- Git is available with Cygwin and can be used in Windows directories (accessible under `/cygdrive`).
+- There is also `msysgit`, which is a version of Git for Windows based on MSYS.

+## Additional Notes

+- **Cygwin** is suitable for users who want a full UNIX-like environment on Windows, or need to run complex POSIX software.
+- **MSYS** is best for developers who need a minimal UNIX-like environment to build native Windows programs.
+- **GnuWin32** is best for users who just want a few UNIX utilities in their Windows PATH.

+All three projects are less actively maintained than in the past, and for many use cases, [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/) is now the preferred way to run Linux tools on Windows.